Geyserexe/BuilderBot/README.md

 #### File-Structure Info ####

 All builder and set files are located within "src".
 You shouldn't touch the .gitignore, package.json, or package-lock.json unless you really know what you're doing.
-Honestly, you probably shouldn't touch any of it outside of the set files or config file.
+Honestly, you probably shouldn't touch any of it outside of the set files or config file because most of it is a sketchy house of cards that'll collapse quickly.

 #### TODO ####

-- Add gen6 support
+- Add gen9 support
-- Update Natdex building for post-dlc metan
+- Update Natdex building for post-dlc meta